epam/edp-install/docs/user-guide/helm-stages.md

-# Chart Testing and Helm Documentation Tools
+# Helm Chart Testing and Documentation Tools

-This section contains the description of **helm-lint** and **helm-docs** stages which one can use in the Code Review pipeline.
+This section contains the description of the **helm-lint** and **helm-docs** stages that can be used in the Code Review pipeline.

-This stage helps to obtain a quick response on the validity of the helm chart code and documentation in the Code Review pipeline.
+The stages help to obtain a quick response on the validity of the helm chart code and documentation in the Code Review pipeline.

 Inspect the functions performed by the following stages: